CCG News and Events

 The Cancer Letter | April 29, 2016

-CCG will be featured in two sessions at the 2017 American Association for Cancer Research (AACR) Annual Meeting in Washington, DC and available at the NCI Exhibit Booth #1407:
+CCG was featured in three sessions at the 2017 American Association for Cancer Research (AACR) Annual Meeting in Washington, DC, and CCG representatives were available to answer questions at the NCI Exhibit Booth #1407:

 As a part of the DNA Day Series hosted by the National Human Genome Research Institute, Dr. Jean Claude Zenklusen, Director of The Cancer Genome Atlas (TCGA), participated in the New Reddit Journal of Science Ask me Anything (AMA) Series on Friday, April 22, 2016.
 Anonymous participants posted questions on the Reddit AMA page about cancer, genomics research, training in science, TCGA, and many other topics.
 Dr. Zenklusen answered 77 questions from Reddit participants, and the page received 2,400 "upvotes" by Reddit users.